Create a sustainable and vibrant landscape while supporting local biodiversity with the Best Chicago Native Plants!

 USDA Zones: 5-9

 The sweetgum is a narrow tree that transitions into a round form.
-Its vibrant star-like leaves come in shades of orange, yellow, red, and purple.
+The star-shaped leaves come in shades of orange, yellow, red, and purple.

 8. Elderberry Bush